Komals-Code4All/SQLAlchemy/readme.md

 | sqlal_04 | pass parameters to the SELECT ...
 WHERE command  |
 | sqlal_05 | beginning OOP style coding                       |

-## Section 02: Moving towards and ORM Database Model
+## Section 02: Moving towards ORM Database Model

 In this section we look at how to map SQL terminology, i.e. database, table and column, to SQLAlchemy's Python ORM / OOP style terminology.